 06 of 08

-This lush gluten- and dairy-free coconut custard pie revamps the crustless pie recipes popular about 30 years ago.
-It requires only one mixing bowl and an ungreased pie plate, making both prep and cleanup a breeze.
+This lush gluten and dairy-free coconut custard pie revamps the Sothern crustless pie recipes popular back in the day.
+You need 55 minutes or prep and baking, one mixing bowl and an ungreased pie plate, making the cleanup a real breeze.

 07 of 08

-A classic French apple tarte Tatin (tah TAN) follows the upside-down baking method, which cooks the dessert with the crust on top.
+A classic French apple tarte tatin follows the upside-down baking method, which cooks the dessert with the crust on top.
 You invert it onto a serving platter after it cools, which allows the caramelized apples to set into a gooey but structured layer on top.

 08 of 08

-There's really no need to segregate your Thanksgiving desserts.
-This gluten-free pumpkin pie contains all of the flavor and flakiness of a conventional version, so your gluten-free guests can dig in without fear, and everyone else can just enjoy a classic finale to the holiday meal.
+This gluten-free pumpkin pie contains all of the flavor and flakiness of the conventional version, so your gluten-free guests can dig in without fear, and everyone else can enjoy a classic finale to the holiday meal.
+The sweet and spicy flavor makes it a great treat for any special dinner, so don't wait until the holidays arrive.